Dhamma Talks now posted from Ajahn Sucitto Retreat

 Everyone who signs up for the MailChimp list will receive general notices about retreats and other sangha-wide events.
 In addition, when you sign up you can indicate your interest in one or more of our three sitting groups .
 Emails specific to a sitting group will go out only to those who have indicated their interest.
 Please sign up online right now to ensure you continue receiving our messages and information about retreats.

-We believe this change will enhance cohesion across the sangha and improve the quality of the information we send out to you.
-Sign up now to make sure you continue to receive notifications about our retreats and other events!
+We believe MailChimp list will enhance cohesion across the sangha and improve the quality of the information we send out to you.
+Sign up now to make sure you receive notifications about our retreats and other events!

 Madison Dharma Community e-list